sheldongordon4/sql-chicago-life-analysis/README.md

 ## Problems

-Now write and execute SQL queries to solve assignment problems
+Write and execute SQL queries to solve the following problems:

 ### Problem 1